 What are bursaries?

-We are aware that the full cost of £500 for the Lightbox programme may be a significant financial commitment for those who are on low income or experiencing financial difficulties.
-We are committed to ensuring all photographers who are eligible for the Lightbox programme have the opportunity to apply and therefore have created a number of bursary places for those who are unable to afford the programme.
-These bursary places will be subsided by Arts Council.
+We are aware that the full cost of £500 for the Lightbox Online programme may be a significant financial commitment for those who are on low income or experiencing financial difficulties.
+We are committed to ensuring as many photographers as possible who are eligible for the Lightbox programme have the opportunity to apply and therefore have created a number of bursary places for those who are unable to afford the full cost.
+These bursary places will be subsided with our funding from Arts Council England.

 Bursary places are awarded in the form of a reduced price to attend the course at the price of £150 or £300.

-Please note we are unable to offer additional financial support for the cost of equipment.
+Please note we are unable to offer additional financial support for the cost of equipment or other expenses.

 Who is eligible for a bursary?